GitEnricoNeko/srahunter/README.md

 #### `SRA_metadata`:

-This Bash script handles the retrieval of metadata from the NCBI SRA database, splits large input files into manageable chunks, and organizes the fetched data in a final complete table 'SRA_info.csv' and will produce an ninteractive table in the folder SRA_html.
+This Bash script handles the retrieval of metadata from the NCBI SRA database, splits large input files into manageable chunks, and organizes the fetched data in a final complete table 'SRA_info.csv' and will produce an interactive table in the folder SRA_html.

 ##### Main functionality:
 - Really fast retrival exploiting the entrez-direct functionality